lovehifi/lmsraudio/README.md

 # LMSrAudio [IMG] 64-bit for Pi 3 & Pi 4
+You have an affinity for LMS, enjoy the Material Skin interface, and are particularly accustomed to using LMS/Material Skin on mobile devices.
+However, there are times when you reminisce about the allure of the audio experience offered by Archphile or Rune Audio on the Arch Linux platform from many years ago.
+You can now relive that experience with the return of rAudio (Arch Linux).
+As I understand it, rAudio is a fork or spin-off of Rune Audio (after it ceased development), and I have personally compiled LMS package to make them work seamlessly on rAudio.

 I have created a build based on [LMS](https://forums.slimdevices.com/forum/user-forums/logitech-media-server), [Material Skin](https://github.com/CDrummond/lms-material), and [rAudio](https://github.com/rern/rAudio) (as I understand, it's a different branch of Rune Audio) for my personal needs and those of my friends.